rednafi/rednafi.com/content/go/omit_dev_dependencies_in_binaries.md

 dependencies separately from those of the application.
 However, I like to specify the dev dependencies explicitly for better reproducibility.

-While working on a new CLI tool[^1] for checking dead URLs in markdown files, I came across this neat convention: you can specify dev dependencies in a `tools.go` file and then exclude them while building the binary using a build tag.
+While working on a new CLI tool[^1] for checking dead URLs in Markdown files, I came across this neat convention: you can specify dev dependencies in a `tools.go` file and then exclude them while building the binary using a build tag.